 Inquiry Officer submitted that it is the responsibility of the CB to inform the exporter about the instructions and public notice regarding the claiming of drawback as per Drawback Rules.
-But in the given case the exporter exported inferior quality goods by producing fake bills and invoices and the CB has abetted the exporter by declaring the incorrect value of the goods in shipping bills against the fake invoices to avail undue drawback.
-Thus, CB has violated the provisions of the Regulation 10(f).
-Accordingly, the Inquiry Officer held the charges as "Proved."
+IO stated that in this case, the CB was aware of the fact that the goods were of inferior quality and the prices were intentionally quoted high in the invoices.
+Thus, the CB has abetted the exporter by declaring the incorrect value of the goods in shipping bills against the fake invoices to avail undue drawback.
+Thus, the CB has violated the provisions of Regulation 10 (f) of the CBLR, 2018.